xianweiliu/Movie-API/readme.md

   1. Wasn't planning focusing on style of the page.
   2. used a css Framewrok [Bulma](https://bulma.io/) styling the page.
   3. added some custom styles

+## The Ultimate goal is comparing two moives with bunch of information